-- Informational interviews: This section involves a critical account detailing an interview of two or more key employees in the company; if possible a person from senior management and a co-worker.
+- a.
+This section involves a critical account detailing an interview of two or more key employees in the company; if possible a person from senior management and a co-worker.
 You may also interview your immediate supervisor.
 (If possible, schedule these interviews as you are being hired.)
 Please see suggested questions in this package.
 The aim is to get a feel for the career paths of individuals working in the company.
 How did your interviewees develop their chosen careers?
 What advice do they have for you?
 As a conclusion to these interviews, what did you learn?
-Do you see these individuals as mentors?
-This section should be six pages in length. - Weekly journal: In a sense you are doing some ethnography here, a piece of qualitative research for yourself that you are unlikely to have the time or opportunity to do at other moments during your working life.
-What are your expectations as you begin?
-What are you learning?
-How does your company fit into the field at large, in terms of its competitive strategy and goals, operations and products?
-Focus on process and, eventually, outcomes.
-Question your colleagues to gain more insight.
-Write reflective notes on your experience.
-This section should be at least ten pages in length.
+Do you see these individuals as mentors? - b.
+This section should be six pages in length.